Hellx2/enigma/README.md

-# enigma-lang
+# Enigma
-The Enigma programming language is a language designed to be fast, safe, and easy.
+The Enigma libraries are a large set of stable, easy to use code, designed to be as efficient as possible in as many languages as possible.
-There are several versions of the compiler, all written in different languages, and all stored in this GitHub page.